Shoulder Pain: Why Does it Hurt and What Can I Do About It?

 Carpal Tunnel Syndrome

 The final cause of shoulder pain we’ll mention is carpal tunnel syndrome.
 With the rise of technology in both the workplace and home, carpal tunnel syndrome cases have greatly increased.
 The movement of hands in quick, repetitive motions on keyboards, smartphones, and tablets can wreak havoc on tendons and nerves.
 Typing or texting for an extended period of time causes the tendons in our hands to swell, which places pressure on nerves, causing pain in the hand.
 If left untreated, the condition has the potential to travel to the upper arm and neck.
-Carpal tunnel syndrome, if diagnosed early, may be treated with physical therapy, a temporary splint, or steroid injections.
-More serious cases may involve surgery – an operation to open the tunnel to provide more space for the irritated nerve.
+Treatment for carpal tunnel syndrome, if diagnosed early, often includes physical therapy, a temporary splint, or steroid injections.
+More serious cases may involve surgery to open the tunnel to provide more space for the irritated nerve.

-While most orthopaedic patients do not require surgery, surgical procedures are an integral part of the orthopaedic specialty and an extensive array of procedures are commonly performed at BMH.
+While most orthopaedic patients do not require surgery, surgical procedures are an integral part of the orthopaedic specialty.
+An extensive array of procedures are commonly performed at BMH.
 As a patient, you should be encouraged to ask your doctor’s opinion about the full range of treatment options in order to make an informed decision about what is in your own best interest.

-Located at 17 Belmont Avenue, Brattleboro, VT, BMH Orthopaedics & Sports Medicine is a specialty practice comprised of board-certified orthopaedic surgeons, physician assistants, and a certified athletic trainer.
+BMH Orthopaedics & Sports Medicine, located at 17 Belmont Avenue, Brattleboro, VT, is a specialty practice comprised of board-certified orthopaedic surgeons, physician assistants, and a certified athletic trainer.
 To learn more about the practice, call 802-251-8611.